 Wonderland houses the Gigas Shadow.
 You have to go to the Bizarre Room while you’re tiny, fight a few waves of Shadows, and then the big ones will show.
 If they hit Sora with their attacks, they’ll teleport out of the fight.
 You only get the Fury Stones they guard based on how many you kill, so that’s a bad thing.
 High MP and a summon from the next world pretty much guarantee a win, so they’re not that bothersome.
 Don’t let that mislead you, though, we’ve got trouble coming yet.

 Agrabah’s got the Pot Scorpion, which has what may be the weirdest way to win the item.
 What you have to do is go to the palace courtyard and hope you find it full of a yard sale’s worth of pots.
 You then have to break as many as possible without waking the Pot Scorpion.
-The best way to find the Scorpion is to see which pot you can’t “push” by moving against it.
-The more you break before waking the Scorpion, the better the odds of getting a Mythril Stone from the Scorpion – in fact, the last pot you break can drop an additional stone, though the odds are low.
+The best way to find the Scorpion is to see which pot you can’t “push” by moving against it, which is probably more of an oversight than a design, but what the heck.
+The more you break before waking the Scorpion, the better the odds of getting a Mythril Stone from the Scorpion – in fact, the last pot you break can drop an additional stone if you get all 15, though the odds are low.
 The Pot Scorpion itself is so complex relative to normal Heartless that it’s practically a mini-boss with lower stats.
 You have block its rush attacks to hurt it, and mid-way through the fight it begins to cause a rain of darkness that spills randomly over the room.

 Now how about I get us back on track with the next world instead of dawdling about on old ones?